Skip to content

 What makes it special

-Simplest legal marriage process in Europe — no residency, minimal paperworkNyhavn's iconic colourful harbour houses as a wedding photo backdropWorld-class Scandinavian design aesthetics in every venue detailExceptional food scene with more Michelin stars per capita than almost any cityRoyal palaces, botanical gardens, and waterfront ceremony locationsCompact, walkable city where everything is within cycling distance
+Simplest legal marriage process in Europe — no residency or citizenship requirementsNyhavn’s iconic candy-coloured harbour houses as a wedding photo backdropWorld-class Scandinavian design aesthetics woven into every venue detailExceptional food scene with more Michelin stars per capita than almost any European cityRoyal palaces, botanical gardens, and waterfront ceremony locationsCompact, walkable city where everything is within a short bike rideExtended summer daylight with sunset after 10 PM in June

 Overview